vpham21/ohmageX/README.md

 ## License

 The ohmageX project is **open-source** and licensed under the AFFERO GENERAL PUBLIC LICENSE.
 The full text of the license may be found in the `LICENSE` file.

+### "Dual-licensing" note

+Due to known policies of Apple Inc. (described [here](https://www.fsf.org/blogs/licensing/more-about-the-app-store-gpl-enforcement)) limiting/revoking access to the store for projects with GPL-based licenses the project owner (UCLA's Educational and Collaborative Technology Group) are opting currently to release app store builds under a proprietary, non-AGPL license.
+New contributors will be require to agree to these terms prior to the acceptance of pull requests.